biobakery/MetaPhlAn/README.md

 * [numpy](http://www.numpy.org/)

-All dependence binaries on Linux 64 bit can be downloaded from **this link**.
+All dependence binaries on Linux 64 bit can be downloaded in the folder "bin" from [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 ### Usage ###